How to Get Rid of Blackheads for Good with Targeted Products, Home Remedies, and PM Skincare

 What Are Blackheads?

-If you’ve never had a blackhead, they can be a rather unappealing sight, especially depending on where the bump has decided to open up shop.
-A blackhead is similar to any breakout or pimple that forms on your skin.
-Now imagine that the very peak of that bump is black and the core of it is pulsing with discomfort – that is a blackhead.
+If you’ve never had a blackhead, they can be an unappealing sight, especially depending on where the bump has decided to open shop.
+A blackhead is like any breakout or pimple that forms on your skin.
+Now imagine that the very peak of that bump is black, and its core is pulsing with discomfort – that is, a blackhead.

-Technically a blackhead is a breakout that forms a plug of sorts, generally in a hair follicle.
-The plug consists of sebum or oil produced by our own skin and as it remains stuck, the surface of the oil oxidizes and turns dark or black - hence the term blackhead.
+Technically, a blackhead is a breakout that forms a plug of sorts, generally in a hair follicle.
+The plug consists of sebum or oil produced by our skin.
+As it remains stuck, the surface of the oil oxidizes and turns dark or black—hence the term blackhead.

 What Causes Blackheads?

-Most of us have all kinds of ideas about what causes our breakouts (for example stress, poor diet, bacteria, and hormones).
+Most of us have many ideas about what causes our breakouts (for example, stress, poor diet, bacteria, and hormones).
 But blackheads are caused by one thing, and one thing alone: a plug of oil.

-As simple as this form of pimple is to understand, it’s not so easy to remove or prevent.
-Since blackheads are caused by a plug of oil, they can happen in a variety of places – basically anywhere on your body that produces its own oil and contains a hair follicle.
+As simple as this form of pimple is to understand, it’s not so easy to remove or prevent it.
+Since blackheads are caused by a plug of oil, they can occur anywhere on your body that produces its oil and contains a hair follicle.

-This buildup traps oil underneath it, while the skin above sends the message, ‘hey, I need moisture up here!’
-As a result, more and more sebum (oil) builds up, but the plug keeps it trapped.
-This creates a bump that eventually grows into a blackhead, once the head of it is oxidized to a dark brown or black color.
+This buildup traps oil underneath it, while the skin above sends the message, ‘Hey, I need moisture up here!’
+As a result, more sebum (oil) builds up, but the plug keeps it trapped.
+This creates a bump that eventually grows into a blackhead once the head is oxidized to a dark brown or black.

 Swatches, Product and Konjac Sponge